 Also, latency is more common on Windows computers than Mac computers because Macs have comparatively superior audio drivers.

 Currently, the Musiah software uses the default WIndows / Mac audio drivers.
-Where we tend to receive reports / perceptions of latency is when the latency increases beyond normal levels and this is typically due to computer performance issues.
+Where we tend to receive reports / perceptions of latency is when the latency increases beyond normal levels and this is typically due to computer performance issues but may also be caused by audio driver settings.

 Just to be clear, when the app is running as intended, there should be no significant latency.
 If you are experiencing latency, it is not a fault of the software, but rather an external issue which is beyond our direct control.
 That said, it is usually possible to make some adjustments to your computer that will improve latency (assuming your computer meets the minimum system requirements) and is otherwise in good working order.